pytorch/rl/README.md

 OS: macOS **** (x86_64)
 ```

-If you successfully install and you have a ```ImportError: /usr/local/lib/python3.7/dist-packages/torchrl/_torchrl.so: undefined symbol: _ZN8pybind116detail11type_casterIN2at6TensorEvE4loadENS_6handleEb``` when you try to import the module, most probably this is caused by an incompatibility with your torch package.
-Please install torch 1.13 or build the library from source.
-Please refer to this [versioning issues document](knowledge_base/VERSIONING_ISSUES.md) for a complete explanation.
+Versioning issues can cause error message of the type ```undefined symbol``` and such.
+For these, refer to the [versioning issues document](knowledge_base/VERSIONING_ISSUES.md) for a complete explanation and proposed workarounds.

 ## Running examples